danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
+- [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
+- [ZupIT/horusec](https://github.com/ZupIT/horusec) - Horusec is an open source tool that improves identification of vulnerabilities in your project with just one command.
+- [wKovacs64/pwned](https://github.com/wKovacs64/pwned) - A command-line tool for querying the 'Have I been pwned?' service.
+- [collabnix/kubetools](https://github.com/collabnix/kubetools) - Kubetools - Curated List of Kubernetes Tools
+- [jenkinsci/configuration-as-code-plugin](https://github.com/jenkinsci/configuration-as-code-plugin) - Jenkins Configuration as Code Plugin
+- [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
+- [makedeb/makedeb](https://github.com/makedeb/makedeb) - A simplicity-focused packaging tool for Debian archives
 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials
 - [jenkinsci/archetypes](https://github.com/jenkinsci/archetypes) - Collection of Maven archetypes to get developers started
 - [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
 Join me on devcord.com if you are up for a chit chat :)